 This column first appeared in the June issue of the Anglican Journal.

-Bishop Mark MacDonald is national indigenous bishop of the Anglican Church of Canada.
+Andrew Stephens-Rennie is a member of the national youth initiatives team of the Anglican Church of Canada.